The Chaser (2008 film): Plot

-Yeong-min provides a false lead after being again beaten by Joong-ho.
+Yeong-min provides a false lead after being beaten again by Joong-ho.
 The prosecutor discovers Yeong-min's injuries and demands Yeong-min's release, refusing to wait for DNA test results.
-Saying that Yeong-min's arrest will be seen as the police's attempt to save face, the prosecutor demands for Joong-ho's arrest for injuring Yeong-min.
+Saying that Yeong-min's arrest will be seen as the police's attempt to save face, the prosecutor demands Joong-ho's arrest for injuring Yeong-min.
 Joong-ho is handcuffed and attacks his former teammates to escape; one of them frees him.

-Meanwhile, Mi-jin freed herself and escaped from the house.
-Badly injured, she finds help at a nearby corner shop, and hides in the back.
+Meanwhile, Mi-jin frees herself and escapes from the house.
+Badly injured, she finds help at a nearby corner shop and hides in the back.
 The police are informed, but the nearest officers are fast asleep.
 Yeong-min stops at the same shop to buy cigarettes.
-Not knowing Yeong-min is the attacker himself, the shopkeeper tells him about Mi-jin's story, asking him to stay to protect them from the attacker (which is himself) while they await the police.
+Not knowing Yeong-min is the attacker himself, the shopkeeper tells him about Mi-jin's story, asking him to stay to protect them from the attacker while they await the police.
 Yeong-min uses the shopkeeper's hammer to murder both her and Mi-jin.
-Alerted by police sirens, Joong-ho arrives finding the police have cordoned off the bloody shop.
+Alerted by police sirens, Joong-ho arrives to find the police have cordoned off the bloody shop.
 Yeong-min escapes off-camera back to Mr. Park's house, where he stores Mi-jin's severed head and hands in a fish tank.
 Yeong-min buries the elderly couple and kills Mr. Park's dog.

 The humiliated police throw everything into the search for Yeong-min, while the story is leaked to the public.
-A distraught Joong-ho follows a lead to the local church, then notices that a church statue matches the drawings he had seen in Yeong-min's old room.
+A distraught Joong-ho follows a lead to the local church and then notices that a church statue matches the drawings he had seen in Yeong-min's old room.
 As Mr. Park was the sculptor and Yeong-min his "assistant", the deacon points Joong-ho to Mr. Park's house.

 Joong-ho enters the residence, interrupting Yeong-min's departure.
 They fight, with Joong-ho ultimately getting the upper hand, but the police arrive and restrain Joong-ho from killing Yeong-min.
 Yeong-Min is taken away while the police excavate the yard, finding several bodies.

 The film ends with Joong-ho sitting silently by Eun-ji in her hospital room, holding her hand.